ThroughPut Solutions

 Lean Solutions: Upon learning the true nature of the difficulties in attempting to meet the rigorous demands of the maintenance department, we discovered a desire among the majority of department members to improve and be proactive in their efforts.
 We began a simple but powerful process of "asking why?"
 This tool, (Ask Why 5 Times), is a lean manufacturing method that helps facilitators find root causes of presented problems.
 Soon we learned that there was no existing protocol that allowed for improvements to happen in a streamlined manner, nor the framework to accomplish the improvements in a reasonable amount of time.
 This became our primary task.
 Working with union and management leadership, we created and implemented an agreed upon protocol for implementing improvements.

 Impact/Results: Collaboration between union and management leadership and maintenance staff allowed for the creation of a system that generated new and lasting improvements throughout the company.
 This protocol was adopted throughout many of the facilities and incorporated into job responsibilities.
-Unfortunately, this once great company was in the final stages of bankruptcy when aggressive improvement efforts were made through many and various sources and, unfortunatly, has yet to recover.
+Unfortunately, this once great company was in the final stages of bankruptcy when aggressive improvement efforts were made through many and various sources and, unfortunately, has yet to recover.
 However, their strong and visionary leadership will eventually win the day!

 Summary